 Table of Contents

-RUNSWMACRO Command Documentation
+RUNSWMACRO Command

-The RunSWMacro command allows you to execute a SOLIDWORKS macro on a specific file or on multiple files found via search in the PDM vault.
+The runswmacro command allows you to execute a SOLIDWORKS macro on a specific file or on multiple files found via search in the PDM vault.
 This is useful for automating repetitive tasks or applying custom logic to many files.

 runswmacro -filePath -search -recursive -list -skip -count -timeout